-Another important feature is the dependence of upward penetration of the grains on packing fraction $\phi$ of the host granular medium.
-We perform these experiments on the two different types of monodisperse random packings described previously in Sec.
-II: the 'disordered' (noncompact) and 'partially ordered' (compacted) host packing.
-The results of the experiments made with a noncompact host granular medium are shown in Figs. 5(a) and 5(c).
-Figure 5(a) shows the snapshoot when 170 grains are injected into host granular packing.
+Another important feature is the dependence of upward penetration of the grains on the packing fraction φ of the host granular medium.
+We perform these experiments on two different types of monodisperse random packings described previously in Sect.
+2: the "disordered" (noncompact) and "partially ordered" (compacted) host packing.
+The results of the experiments made with a noncompact host granular medium are shown in Figures 7(a) and (c).
+Figure 7(a) shows the snapshot when 170 grains are injected into the host granular packing.
 We observe that some of the guest disks start to order, though the structure of the system is still predominantly disordered.
-Increasing the number of guest grains further takes the system from this disordered configuration through the phase of gradual building of a regular hexagonal arrangements to a solid-like structure [Fig. 5(c)].
-These observations are also confirmed by our analysis of shapes of the Voronoï cells shown in Figs. 6(a) and 6(c).
-Indeed, in Fig. 6(c) the overwhelming majority of the disks form near-regular hexagons which indicates that most of the guest disks are in solid-like, ordered domains.
+Increasing the number of guest grains further takes the system from this disordered configuration through the phase of gradual building of a regular hexagonal arrangement to a solid-like structure (Fig. 7(c)).
+These observations are also confirmed by our analysis of shapes of the Voronoï cells shown in Figures 8(a) and (c).
+Indeed, in Figure 8(c)the overwhelming majority of the disks form near-regular hexagons which indicates that most of the guest disks are in solid-like, ordered domains.

 With the compacted host granular medium we made the same experiments.
-The results are qualitatively similar as seen in Figs. 5(b) and 5(d).
-The corresponding snapshots of the network of Voronoï cells shaded according to their circularity $\zeta$ [see, Tab.
-I] are presented in Figs. 6(b) and 6(d).
-For N = 338 guest grains we find two large domains made up of Voronoï polygons belonging to class $G_1$ .
-These blocks are clearly separated by thin disordered region because the rupture occurs inside the compact blocks of percolating grains.
+The results are qualitatively similar as seen in Figures 7(b) and (d).
+The corresponding snapshots of the network of Voronoï cells shaded according to their circularity ζ (see Tab.
+1) are presented in Figures 8(b) and (d).
+For N = 338 guest grains we find two large domains made up of Voronoï polygons belonging to class G_1 .
+These blocks are clearly separated by a thin disordered region because rupture occurs inside the compact blocks of percolating grains.